-What I remember is the stories having a collection of events that sprout up randomly with none of them having any connection to the main story.
-From this I realized that the less plot something has, the more likely people will buy into it (at least in the fanfics).
+What I remember is the stories having a collection of events that sprout up randomly, with none of them having any connection to the main story.
+From this, I realized that the less plot something has, the more likely people would buy into it (at least in the fanfics).

 Nobody wants to read about a poor, dying girl who's pregnant.
 They want to hear about a pregnant girl who meets an alien, has the alien eat her baby, and then a random cowboy shows up because he's actually her adult son from the future.

 I mean, "WOW," now that's some bad writing!